kacimcafee/the-loft/README.md

     Chose to leave off allergy warnings/prices since you can't order online, focus is solely on menu items themselves

+    Do we want to add coffee items too?

 # TO DO: